Departing Spurs Captain Son In Tears On Emotional Evening

 "I felt really, really happy playing this match.
 Thanks to my fans, my teammates and also my opponents, I've had an unforgettable day."

-Tottenham coach Thomas Frank said he enjoyed the“unbelievable, beautiful scenes” Son had with players from both sides on his way off the pitch.
+Frank said he enjoyed the "unbelievable, beautiful scenes" Son had with players from both sides on his way off the pitch.

 "I think that speaks volumes for him as a person and him as a footballer that both teams recognise the way he's played the game."